Our art installations

 Your Glacial Expectations

-The landscape surrounding the Kvadrat Headquarters in Ebeltoft is designed by architect Günther Vogt and artist Olafur Eliasson.
-This addition is a permanent outdoor installation encompassing five unique elliptical mirrors designed by Olafur Eliasson.
+In 2012, weinvited landscape architect Günther Vogt and artist Olafur Eliasson to reinterpret the grounds surrounding the headquarters.
+This addition is a permanent outdoor installation, Your Glacial Expectations, encompassing five unique elliptical mirrors designed by Olafur Eliasson.

 House by Roman Signer

-This commissioned site-specific work consists of a stylised house made of steel, with an inverted roof that forms a basin collecting rainwater, which is led out by a pipe, creating a temporary fountain.
-Subverting the idea of the house as a place of shelter, House fulfils its own mysterious purpose in the landscape.
+This commissioned site-specific work consists of a stylised house made of steel.
+The structure has a peculiar inverted roof that forms a basin collecting rainwater.
+The basin is led out by a pipe, creating a temporary fountain.
+Subverting the idea of the house as a place of shelter, House fulfills its own mysterious purpose in the landscape.

-Art meets architecture in this latest addition to Kvadrat HQ.
-Designed by Thomas Demand and created in collaboration with the architects, Caruso St John, The Pavilions will be a space for art, pleasure and hospitality, with its form inspired by the combination of three ‘found’ objects chosen by the artist.
+The latest addition is a Gesamtkunstwerk building co-created by celebrated artist Thomas Demand and Caruso St John Architects: The Triple Folly.
+The Triple Folly is a space for art, pleasure, and hospitality, with its form inspired by the combination of three ‘found’ objects chosen by the artist.